The Best 14 Flowering Trees for Ohio Yards

 There’s something special about flowering trees.
-They’re sure to not only increase your curb appeal but also boost your spirits!
+They’re sure not only to increase your curb appeal but also to boost your spirits.
 Are you ready to show your yard some love?
-If you live in Ohio and have been looking for the best tree to plant in your yard, this article is for you!
+If you live in Ohio and have been looking for the best trees to plant in your yard, this article is for you.

 1. Dogwood Tree